MacSmithNZ/massageeden.co.nz/content/about/tina-s/index.md

 'I enjoy massage that involves stretching the body.
 Like yoga, it is a great way to relax, refresh, and renew my energy.'

-## What do you like about working at Massage Me Day Spa?
+## What do you like about working at Massage Eden?

-'The team at Massage Me Day Spa is great to work with.
+'The team at Massage Eden is great to work with.
 We're all friendly and every day is a blessing.
 I'm really thankful I work here.'

 ## What massage technique do you most recommend to your customers?